lyndsysimon/.com/content/articles/personal_renewal.md

 ========

 My new site was more complex to set up, but is refreshingly simple to maintain.
-It's statically generated using [pelican][Pelican], which is a Python module designed for blogging.
-Both the [source I use to build the site][gh_source] and the [resultant markup][gh_html] is hosted on Github.
+It's statically generated using [Pelican][pelican], which is a Python module designed for blogging.
+Both the [source I use to build the site][gh_source] and the [resultant markup][gh_html] are hosted on Github.

 Best yet, *this site itself* is hosted on Github, using Github Pages.
 No server administration headache or transfer protocol to deal with.
-I use two tools for this site: Sublime Text 2 for writing content (in Mardown or ReST, no less), and Git for versioning and deployment.
+I use two tools for this site: Sublime Text 2 for writing content (in Markdown or ReST, no less), and Git for versioning and deployment.

 It's very refreshing to be able to go from hacking on a Python project to writing a blog post without changing tools.
 This sort of